 Imagine surfing the Internet checking, email and opening attachments, where every message received, document opened and page arrived at, was presented through a screen reader or braille printer.
 If you had to navigate your computer without a monitor, how would you know what was in each file?
 How would you visualize each image?
-Over a million visually impaired users do this everyday and count on us to create accessible digital work, so our intended message is clear and can be easily decoded through assistive tools.
+Over a million visually impaired users do this every day and count on us to create accessible digital work, so our intended message is clear and can be easily decoded through assistive tools.

 It is important that we do our part when we create content so that it is useful for users with special needs and abilities.

+In order to avoid discriminating on the basis of disability, check out tools and how-to for tweaking the files you distribute, so that they are accessible.
 Take it upon yourself to help make a difference in some user's experience with your digital interaction with them today.
 Help users save time by having your documents and web pages easily accessible to everyone.

 What is Accessibility?